Same-sex marriage in Guam: Proposed legislation

 Legislation to permit civil unions (unikon sibit, [uniˈkon siˈbit]) was first discussed in the mid 2000s.
 After Vermont enacted same-sex marriage legislation in 2009, the 27th Guam Youth Congress, an advisory body which submits legislation to committees of the Legislature of Guam, forwarded a bill to legalize civil unions, with the bill being supported by Speaker Derick Baza Hills.
-A similar measure failed in the 25th Guam Youth Congress by just one vote.
-Citing recent rulings in the courts such as the unanimous decision overturning the ban on same-sex marriage in Iowa, Hills later commented that the courts would be essential to make sure we "allow for equal rights".
-While same-sex marriage was then not being considered in Guam, Hills made sure to point out that "We do have advocates in the Legislature [who support same-sex civil unions] ...
+A similar measure had failed in the 25th Guam Youth Congress by just one vote.
+Citing recent court rulings, such as the unanimous decision overturning the ban on same-sex marriage in Iowa in Varnum v.
+Brien, Hills later commented that the courts would be essential to make sure we "allow for equal rights".
+While same-sex marriage was then not being considered in Guam, Hills made sure to point out that "We do have advocates in the Legislature [who support same-sex civil unions]...
 I do feel and know that there are senators comfortable supporting this legislation".
 Hills called on the Legislature to introduce legislation to create such unions, though the extent of rights to be granted was unknown.

 On June 3, 2009, Vice-Speaker Benjamin Cruz introduced Bill No. 138, which would have established same-sex civil unions providing all of the rights and benefits of civil marriage.
 The bill was heavily condemned by the Catholic Church, and it did not get sufficient votes to make it to the session floor.
 Due to opposition to the bill within the religious community, Bill No. 185 and Bill No. 212 were introduced by proponents of same-sex unions should the civil union bill fail to pass.
 Bill No. 212 mirrored the bill passed in Hawaii that provided significantly limited rights.
 It would have established a "Designated Beneficiary Agreement", and unlike civil unions, would have been open to both same-sex and opposite-sex couples.
 Both bills also failed to pass.